tgutmann87/mc-utility/README.md

 **Update**\
 Command: `python3 mc_utility.py update`

 The update function requires no additional parameters and begins the process by shutting down the server.
-Once shutdown the utility will pull the HTML for the [Minecraft Server Download](https://www.minecraft.net/en-us/download/server) page scraping the most current link to download the Minecraft server.
-After the server is downloaded the server is restarted.
+Once shutdown the utility will access the Minecraft API at [Minecraft API: Version Manifest](https://launchermeta.mojang.com/mc/game/version_manifest.json) and parse through it to find the most recent server release.
+Once found the download link is obtained, saved locally and then used to pull the new server JAR.
+Once the update process is complete the Minecraft server is restarted.

 ---